bhk/scam/reference.md

 discussion on destructuring syntax and fills in a few details.
-In this grammar, parentheses are used for grouping, a `,*` suffix indicates repetition of zero or more items with comma delimiters, a `?` suffix means the item may not appear, and a `*` suffix means zero or more repetitions of the item.
+In this grammar, parentheses are used for grouping, a `,*` suffix indicates repetition of zero or more items with comma delimiters, a `?` suffix means the item may not appear, and a `*` suffix denotes zero or more repetitions of the item.

     Params       = Target*  OptName*  RestName?
     Target       = Name | VecTarget | PairTarget | FieldTarget